usatlas/AFdocs/tier3docs/doma/DataSharing/Work-between-BNL-CERN.md

 As convience for the US ATLAS users, we have installed the eos-client and eos-fusex packages on the interactive nodes.

-After obtaining your CERN Kerberos ticket, you can access the ATLAS EOS instance.
+After obtaining your CERN Kerberos ticket, you can access both the **ATLAS EOS** and **USER EOS** instances.

 To list your files:

     ls /eos/atlas/...
+    ls /eos/user/y/yesw/...

+Please replace *"y/yesw"* with your own username at CERN.

 To copy files from EOS: